rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 1 example, 0 failures
 ```

 Of course we haven't implemented any actual test, yet.

 So let's do that next.

+## Taking notes first

 Let's start adding tests in the order that the [exercise](http://webapps-for-beginners.rubymonstas.org/exercises/sinatra_resource.html)
 specified.